dasvik/project-connect/README.md

 Our algorightms are designed for Point-to-Point and One-Many communication without internet over large distances.
 Most of the messages for most of the time might be travelling without going through a central server.
 Infact the messages may not reach a central server at all.
 This makes moderation impossible.
 My biggest concern is that terrorists can use it to freely spread their propaganda without moderation.

 We can still have a way to moderate them through NLP.
 Do not distribute messages that NLP powered algos think are anti-human.
 But even that would be rendered useless if this is OpenSource.
 So the last thing I want to do is simply hand over the blue print of an algorithm that can help them succeed.
 Let them hire the best minds to do this for them, but I would never be the one that would help them.

+But once we ensure that it's pretty safe even in wrong hands and it is pretty stable, I will not wait for a second to make it open-source.

 What's in here for the connected ones?
 ===========